Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Method

-Specifically, given an image generation trajectory, we first compute the relative $L1$ distance and set chunks like \Cref{methodeq5} according to the dynamic profile.
-This yields the chunk numbers $K$ and chunk sizes $cs_j$.
-The optimization then follows the chunk-level object in \Cref{methodeq6}.
-The whole framework is shown in \Cref{framework}.
+Specifically, for a given image generation trajectory in \Cref{methodeq4}, we first capture temporal dynamics (e.g., $L1_\text{rel} (x, t)$ following \Cref{methodeq8}), and then partition the trajectory into chunks according to them.
+Treating each chunk as a single action, the policy optimization follows the chunk-level objective in \Cref{methodeq6}.
+The whole framework is shown in \Cref{figure_framework}.

-In practice, we observe that the choice of $K$ and $cs_j$ is closely tied to the total number of sampling steps $T$.
-A practical strategy, which we adopt in our experiment, is to precompute chunk boundaries based on observed dynamics and keep them fixed throughout training.
-A detailed discussion is provided in \Cref{experiment setup} and \Cref{chunk configuration}.
+In practice, we employ an adaptive chunking strategy by iteratively analyzing the derivative of the relative $L1$ distance for each generation trajectory.
+Specifically, we first compute the first-order derivatives for each step and group consecutive steps sharing the same sign into chunks.
+In cases where the derivative signs are uniform across the entire trajectory, we split the sequence at its midpoint.
+We then recursively apply this process to each resulting chunk using progressively higher-order derivatives (second-order, third-order, etc.).
+The recursion terminates for a given chunk when its size becomes sufficiently small, and the process concludes once all chunks meet this termination condition.

+It is important to note that, unlike other methods that attempt to resolve inaccurate advantage attribution by introducing process rewards, our approach retains the equal assignment of final rewards across all steps (chunks).
+However, we aim to mitigate the negative influence of this issue by optimizing the policy at the chunk level with the principled chunk-level importance ratio.
+This effectively smooths the unexpected misleading gradient fluctuations caused by inaccurate advantage attribution.

-Furthermore, we propose an optional weighted sampling strategy to further enhance Chunk-GRPO.
-Following Dance-GRPO \citep{xue2025dancegrpo}, we select only a fraction of chunks (e.g. with fraction 0.5) per update; but instead of uniform sampling, we assign sampling weight $w$ for each chunk:
+Furthermore, we propose an optional weighted sampling strategy to further enhance GCPO.
+Following Dance-GRPO \cite{xue2025dancegrpo}, in practice, we select only a subset of chunks (e.g., with fraction $0.5$) from each trajectory for training.
+However, instead of uniform sampling, we assign a sampling weight $w$ to each chunk:

-From \Cref{o1rel}, this strategy biases the sampling process toward high-noise regions, and the motivation primarily stems from our ablation studies on training specific chunks.
-However, although this strategy improves certain aspects of Chunk-GRPO, its overall effects on image quality remain nuanced, as discussed in \Cref{text of ablation training on the specific chunk}.
+The motivation stems from our ablation studies in \Cref{Training on Specific Chunks}, where we observed varying training contributions from different chunks.
+As shown in \Cref{figure_relative_distance}, this strategy biases the sampling toward high-noise regions.
+However, although this strategy enhances GCPO in terms of preference alignment, its overall impact on image quality is mixed and nuanced, as discussed in \Cref{Weighted Sampling Strategy}.